OSU-NLP-Group/TravelPlanner/README.md

   Logo for <b>TravelPlanner</b>.
 </p>

-Code for the Paper "[TravelPlanner: Toward Real-World Planning with Language Agents]()".
+Code for the Paper "[TravelPlanner: A Benchmark for Real-World Planning with Language Agents]()".

 ![Demo Video GIF](images/TravelPlanner.gif)